sonatype/helm3-charts/charts/nexus-iq/README.md

 If you leave the `licenseFile` field empty/commented, IQ Server will start and prompt you to manually install the license when you first enter the GUI.

-## 413 Errors

-The default setting for Nginx allows for very small upload sizes.
-Add this annotation to the ingress for each product to remove the limit: nginx.ingress.kubernetes.io/proxy-body-size: "0"

 ## Specifying custom Java keystore/truststore

 There is an example of how to implement this in [the values.yaml file](values.yaml) using secrets to store both the